joehillen/sysz/README.md

 based on the state of the unit (e.g. "start" only shows if unit is "active").

 OPTS:

-  If no options are given, both system and user units are shown.

-  -u, --user                    Only show --user units -t TYPE, --type TYPE          Only show units of TYPE (repeatable) --sys, --system               Only show --system units -s STATE, --state STATE       Only show units in STATE (repeatable) -v, --version                 Print the version
+  -u, --user                  Only show --user units [default].
+  --sys, --system             Only show --system units [default].
+  -s STATE, --state STATE     Only show units in STATE (repeatable).
+  -t TYPE, --type TYPE        Only show units of TYPE (repeatable).
-  -h, --help                    Print this message --no-color                    Disable colors
+  --no-color                  Disable colors.
-  -V, --verbose                 Print the systemctl command
+  -V, --verbose               Print the systemctl command.

-  If no options are given, both system and user units are shown.

-CMD:
-  start                  systemctl start <unit>
-  stop                   systemctl stop <unit>
-  r, restart             systemctl restart <unit>
-  s, stat, status        systemctl status <unit>
-  ed, edit               systemctl edit <unit>
-  reload                 systemctl reload <unit>
-  en, enable             systemctl enable <unit>
-  d, dis, disable        systemctl disable <unit>
-  c, cat                 systemctl cat <unit>

-  If no command is given, one or more can be chosen interactively.
+  -v, --version               Print the version.
+  -h, --help                  Print this message.

 ARGS are passed to the systemctl command for each selected unit.

 Keybindings:
-  Keyboard Bindings:
   TAB            Toggle selection.
   ctrl-r         Run daemon-reload.
-Selection is reset. ctrl-x        Switch between the user or system manager.
+Selection is reset. ctrl-x         Switch between user and system managers.
 Selection is reset. ctrl-s         Filter by states.
 Selection is reset. ctrl-t         Filter by types.
-Selection is reset. ctrl-v        'cat' the selected units in the preview window. ctrl-p        History previous. ctrl-n        History next. left/right    Toggle word-wrapping in the preview window.
+Selection is reset. ctrl-v         'cat' the selected units in the preview window. ctrl-p         History previous. ctrl-n         History next. left|right     Toggle word-wrapping in the preview window.
-                (fzf does not support horizontal scrolling) ?
+                 Note: fzf does not support horizontal scrolling. shift-up       Scroll up in the preview window. shift-down     Scroll down in the preview window.
+  ?
 Show keybindings.

 Environment Variables:
+  SYSZ_HISTORY     Command history file [default: /home/joe/.cache/sysz/history].
+  SYSZ_COLOR       Turn colors on or off [default: on].

-Some units are colored based on state: green       active red         failed yellow      not-found
+Units are colored based on their state: green       active red         failed yellow      not-found